 - Help others who suffer from the same challenges.

 It’s hard enough to get one person to go through this process, much less everyone within an organization.
 It takes courageous humility from the leadership at the top, as well as a commitment to weed out those who aren’t willing to make the necessary changes.
 But leaders in these types of cultures have to rise to the challenge.
-If not, they’ll all join the frog and the scorpion at the bottom of the stream.Tags: character, fifa corruption, humility, life lessons, sports
+If not, they’ll all join the frog and the scorpion at the bottom of the stream.Tags: character, corruption, fifa corruption, fraud, humility, life lessons, sports